Promoted to Manager: The 3 Questions You Must Answer

 Based upon management training program data over 25 years, make sure that your new mangers can confidently and competently answer these fundamental questions.

-1. What is Most Important to Do the First Week as a New Manager?
+1. What is Most Important from the Onset?

-2. Who Will Be Most Critical to Your Success as a New Manager Besides Your Team?
+2. Who Is Be Most Critical to Success?

 3. What Are the Current Gaps and How Can You Fill Them?

 Increase your self awareness as a new manager.
-Get help to identify your strengths and weaknesses as a manager in areas like communicating, decision making, allocating resources, managing change, solving problems, managing projects, and making business presentations.
-Then have a clear plan to play to your strengths while augmenting and improving your weaknesses.
+Get help to identify your strengths and weaknesses as a manager and those of your team in areas like communicating, decision making, allocating resources, managing change, solving problems, managing projects, and making business presentations.
+Then have a clear plan to play to strengths while augmenting and improving weaknesses.

 Do not underestimate this step.
 Poor management transitions create poor new managers.